Avcajaraville/git-introduction/rewritting-renaming-commits.md

 ## The solution:

 Use git rebase -i (interactive mode).
 Select the commit BEFORE the point you want to rewrite.
-If you need to add more commits, you can git commit --amend (and also use the classic rebase options: squash, etc)
+If you need to add more files, you can git add them and then git commit --amend (and also use the classic rebase options: squash, etc).